ACKNOWLEDGMENTS

 Lacking education and suffering from occasional bouts of impaired judgement, as I do, it must be clear to anyone with half a brain that I cannot possibly have written this book without a lot of help.
 I owe a very great debt of gratitude to many people.
 Some of them appear in this book.
 Some that do and some that don’t will in the fullness of time appear it this list.
 It is a work in progress and it will grow.

-I want to thank my mother and father Elspeth and Joe Tibbetts, who took me with them when they ran away.
-They showed me the world.
-By the time I was twenty, in their company, I had dinned with Stavros Niarchos, drunk Tsampa tea with the Dalai Lama, fallen asleep with U-Thant the Director General of the United Nations and vomited on the expensively shod feet of the Maharaja of Mysore.
-They took me to India, Pakistan, Kashmir, Scotland, Italy, Greece, South Africa and the Isle of Man.
-They infected me with wanderlust and, thankfully, I have never been cured off it They neglected my education, starved me of the company of other children and allowed me independence when I was far too young.
+They took me to India, Pakistan, Kashmir, Scotland, Italy, Sri Lanka, Egypt, Greece, South Africa and the Isle of Man.
+They infected me with a wanderlust that, thankfully, I have never been cured off.
+They neglected my education, starved me of the company of other children and allowed me far to much independence when I was far too young.
 They were neglectful parents, they fucked me up utterly, they - of course - were fucked up in their turn.
 I had a wonderful childhood, it had a disastrous effect upon my adulthood but it was wonderful nevertheless.
 For all these things I can never thank them enough.
 They seeded my oyster not with a scruple of grit but with a shovel-full of hardcore.

-To these I must add
+To these I must add:

 The late Leslie Forbes, writer, broadcaster and artist who bought me lunch and explained that in the writing of books it is necessary to finish at least one in order to get paid